– Ask Cheryl – Should Guests be Invited to Multiple Bridal Showers?

 Ask Cheryl: Should Guests be Invited to Multiple Bridal Showers?

-Image Courtesy of Mr. & Mrs. Wedding Duo
+Image Courtesy of Mr & Mrs. Wedding Duo

 Dear Mother of the Bride,

-If some bridesmaids do attend both showers, your daughter should be aware that they are only obligated to bring a gift to one of the events.
-I understand that she’s excited by all her pre-wedding festivities and I’m sure her friends are excited for her.
-She should still be considerate of their time.
+If some bridesmaids attend both showers, your daughter should know that they are only obligated to bring a gift to one of the events.
+I understand that she’s excited about all of her pre-wedding festivities, and I’m sure her friends are excited for her, but she should still be considerate of their time.
 If she puts too much of a burden on her bridesmaids, tensions can quickly arise.
-Your daughter could say to her friends, “I’d love to have you there, but since you already came to my other shower, please don’t feel you need to attend.”
-That way they will have more time and energy for when she needs their help in other areas.
-Additionally, the bridesmaids’ mothers should not be invited to a second shower.
+Your daughter could tell her friends, “I’d love to have you there, but since you already came to my other shower, please don’t feel you need to attend.”
+That way, they will have more time and energy when she needs help in other areas.

-If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].
+If you have questions or comments about this post or gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].

 Leave a Reply